panique/mini3/README.md

 - makes "beautiful" clean URLs
 - demo CRUD actions: Create, Read, Update and Delete database entries easily
 - demo AJAX call
-- tries to follow PSR 1/2 coding guidelines
+- tries to follow PSR coding guidelines
 - uses PDO for any database requests, comes with an additional PDO debug tool to emulate your SQL statements
 - commented code
 - uses only native PHP code, so people don't have to learn a framework
-- uses PSR-4 autoloader, then you can instantiate any class
+- uses PSR-4 autoloader

-## Forks of MINI

-### TINY

-MINI has a smaller brother, named [TINY](https://github.com/panique/tiny).
-It's similar to MINI, but runs without mod_rewrite in nearly every environment.
-Not suitable for live sites, but nice for quick prototyping.

-### MINI2

-MINI also has a bigger brother, named [MINI2](https://github.com/panique/mini2).
-It's even simpler, has been built using Slim and has nice features like SASS-compiling, Twig etc.

 ## Requirements

-- PHP 5.3.0+
+- PHP 5.6 or PHP 7.0
 - MySQL
-- mod_rewrite activated (tutorials below, but there's also [TINY](https://github.com/panique/tiny), a mod_rewrite-less
+- mod_rewrite activated
-version of MINI)

 ## Installation (in Vagrant, 100% automatic)

+*TODO - what you see is from the old MINI1 version, please give us some weeks to adapt to MINI3*

 If you are using Vagrant for your development, then you can install MINI with one click (or one command on the command line) [[Vagrant doc](https://docs.vagrantup.com/v2/getting-started/provisioning.html)].
 MINI comes with a demo